How Much Is My Life Insurance Policy Worth?

 Letting your policy lapse is technically an option, but isn’t recommended because you receive absolutely nothing for your policy.
 Instead of letting it lapse, you’re much better off surrendering your policy for a small cash sum or even better would be selling it through a life settlement.
 Even if you have a term policy, you may be able to convert it into a permanent type which would be eligible for a life settlement.

-In the end, only you can decide whether a life settlement is the best option for your needs and financial goals.
+Only you can decide whether selling your life insurance policy is the best option for your needs and financial goals.
 We’ve detailed everything you need to know about the process so the only thing left to do is find out how much your policy is worth.
-Even if you don’t plan on selling, we recommend getting a valuation so you can have this as an option for the future.
+Even if you don’t plan on selling, we recommend getting a valuation so you can compare it to other choices or keep this information in mind for the future.

 About Harbor Life Settlements